aaronbloomfield/pdr/uva/old/syllabus-fall-2016.md

 - There are a few documents that you will have to print (a worksheet with lab 5, the UNIX honor pledge, etc.).
 The total printing load will be under 5 pages for the entire semester.
 You will need to obtain access to a printer for those pages.

 **Attendance:** Attendance in labs is mandatory; attendance in lecture is not.
 Not attending lab will result in a zero for the in-lab.
 You cannot change labs without prior permission -- we don't have enough computers to accommodate this.
 Please see the [first set of lecture slides][11] about lab attendance, in particular with regards to the fact that there is a lab the week of Thanksgiving break.

-**Professionalism:** We are all adults, and should act like such.
-Acting in an unprofessional manner that disrupts the class will first incur a stern talking-to.
-After that, a grade penalty may be assessed.
-Examples include: disrupting class, trolling people on Piazza, abusing the support request system, etc.  This is meant to keep people from repeatedly disrupting class; we aren't trying to be super strict on this.
-And yes, a warning will first be given prior to any other action.

 **Honor Policy:** There have been a large number of honor violations in this class and other low-level CS courses recently.
 Outside the normal UVa honor policy rules, we have these additional rules: